 The types are the data model.
 The queries are the API.
 There's no separation.

 If built in 2020, it would've felt premature.
-In 2026, it might feel expected.
+Now, it feels expected.

 Don't try to be general-purpose.
-Pick one workflow that's currently painful:
+Pick one workflow that's currently painful and make it 10x better than alternatives.
+Expand from there.

 Let people use pieces before buying the whole vision: